aragon/developer-portal/docs/advanced/plugin/repositories/plugin-repo.md

 - new features
 - breaking changes

-`PluginRepo` contracts themselves, each associated with a different plugin, are registered in the Aragon OSx [`PluginRepoRegistry`](./01-plugin-repo-creation.md#the-pluginreporegistry-contract) and carry their own [ENS name](../../03-ens-names.md) that the creator chooses.
-The [`PluginRepoRegistry` contract](./01-plugin-repo-creation.md#the-pluginreporegistry-contract) is described in the upcoming subsection.
+Each `PluginRepo` contract, associated with a specific plugin, is registered in the Aragon OSx [`PluginRepoRegistry`](./01-plugin-repo-creation.md#the-pluginreporegistry-contract) and carry their own [ENS name](../../03-ens-names.md) that the creator chooses.

 <div class="center-column">